Suzanne Somers: Personal life

 Somers married Bruce Somers on April 14, 1965, and they had a son in November 1965.

 In 1968, after divorcing, Somers moved into an apartment in Sausalito, and got work as a prize model on The Anniversary Game, a game show hosted by Alan Hamel.
 Although he was already married, they began dating; she had an affair with him that led to an abortion.
 In 1971, her six-year-old son, Bruce Somers, Jr., was struck by a car.
 The resulting trauma led her to seek therapy for both herself and her son.
 On November 19, 1977, Somers and Hamel married, and bought a 25-acre estate in Palm Springs, California.
 In 2021, they sold it for $8.5 million.

-In January 2007, a wildfire in Southern California destroyed Somers' home in Malibu, part of Los Angeles metropolitan area.
+In January 2007, a wildfire in Southern California destroyed Somers' home in Malibu, part of the Los Angeles metropolitan area.

 Somers described her political views as "very personal", and she identified as an independent voter.
 In 2013, she criticized Barack Obama saying his administration was "the most divisive of all the administrations that I've ever experienced in my life, and it's become divisive that if you are not part of the group you probably should keep your thought to yourself."
 In 2018, she expressed support for Donald Trump.

 Somers' three granddaughters include Camelia Somers.